 When we began grantmaking in 1992, we were California’s largest health conversion foundation.
 Why?
 In part, because activists fought for a fairly valued endowment when Health Net converted from a nonprofit to a for-profit insurance plan.
 Over the years, we have taken on some of the most contentious issues of our time, all focused on advancing health and wellness for underserved people.
 Our earliest efforts connected public health and gun violence prevention, and supported teen pregnancy prevention, healthy working conditions and place-based grantmaking that took a broader view of health.

-Here are some of our key moments, starting now, and going back 25 years.
+Here are some of our key moments.